Sharath15eUR/dineshprabhu/Networking_Training_Program/Module1and2.md

 enp0s3    no wireless extensions.
 ```
+### Q9.
+Log in to your home router's web interface (usually at 192.168.1.1 or 192.168.0.1) and check the connected devices list.
+By accessing the home router's web interface with a username and password, users can review various network statistics.
+The interface displays details such as the number of connected devices along with their names.
+Additionally, under the statistics tab, users can view each device's IP address and the amount of bandwidth it has consumed.

 ### Q10.
 Explain how DHCP server assigns IP addresses to devices in your network
 A DHCP server automatically assigns IP addresses and other network configurations to devices over a network.
 This eliminates the need for a manual IP assignment and ensure there is no conflicts regarding the same.